comp-imaging-sci/usct-breast-phantom/README.md

 These tools are used to generate high-resolution stochastic tissue maps of breast anatomy (breast phantoms) as well as spiculated tumor numerical phantoms.

 The output of the software consists of three-dimensional high-resolution maps of the breast acoustic properties, including speed-of-sound, density, and acoustic attenuation.
+To reduce computational cost, the user can also generate acoustic properties maps for a specific 2D slice or thin 3D slab (parallel to the frontal plan) rather then the full 3D phantom.

 ## Dependencies